 - Drinking water sources in some places, such as parts of the Central Valley and some areas in Southern California.

 - Some pressure-treated wood used in outdoor structures, such as decks and playground equipment.
 Arsenic-treated wood was phased out in 2004.

 - Some herbal medicines and other traditional remedies, especially from China and India.

-- Some herbicides in limited use on golf courses, cotton, and at sod-growing facilities.
+- Some herbicides in limited use at golf courses, cotton farms, and sod-growing facilities.